SeanPesce/Direct3D9-Overlay/Readme.md

 ## Plugins

-~~To utilize various features of the overlay from an external DLL, the external DLL must be a plugin for this project which imports/exports various functions.
-See the [ExampleOverlayPlugin](https://github.com/SeanPesce/Direct3D9-Overlay/tree/master/ExampleOverlayPlugin) subproject for reference.~~ **EDIT:** Plugin support has been vastly improved (most importantly much easier to implement), but the files in that subproject are extremely outdated.
-I'll update them eventually, but I'm not sure when I'll have the time to do it just yet.
-For an example of a working plugin, see the [Dark Souls Overhaul repository](https://github.com/metal-crow/Dark-Souls-1-Overhaul/tree/PtDE).
+To utilize various features of the overlay from an external DLL, the external DLL must be a plugin for this project which imports/exports various functions.
+See the [ExampleOverlayPlugin](https://github.com/SeanPesce/Direct3D9-Overlay/tree/master/ExampleOverlayPlugin) subproject for reference.
+For another example, see the [Dark Souls Overhaul repository](https://github.com/metal-crow/Dark-Souls-1-Overhaul/tree/PtDE).

 ## Acknowledgments